Creating

 Or my personal favorite… Transported to a surreal landscape, a young girl kills the first person she meets and then teams up with three strangers to kill again (quoted from John Scalzi’s “accurate but misleading” AMC column)

-Of course you do have to make sure your pitch accurately describes your novel.
+Of course, you do have to make sure your pitch accurately describes your novel.
 If your pitch is accurate but misleading, you’re going to disappoint your reader.
+Be true to your story, but also look for the most compelling aspects of your conflict.

 3. You can visualize the book from one sentence.